Japan vs Croatia, World Cup 2022 last 16: Date, kick-off time and TV channel

 What is Croatia’s World Cup record?

-Croatia have qualified for all but one World Cup (2010) that they've been a Fifa member, reaching the semi-finals in 1998 before going one better in Russia in 2018, but losing 4-2 to France at the final hurdle.
+Croatia have qualified for all but one World Cup (2010) that they have been a Fifa member, reaching the semi-finals in 1998 before going one better in Russia in 2018, but losing 4-2 to France at the final hurdle.

 In 2002, 2006 and 2014, they went out in the group stages.